RaphaDiniz/Lista-Encadeada-/README.md

 # Lista-Encadeada-
-Lista encadeada em C que faz as operaçoes de inserir no inicio, no fim, no meio, ordenado, bem como retirar um elemento da lista
+Lista encadeada em C que faz as operaçoes de inserir no inicio, no fim, no meio ou ordenado.